thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 This article explains the architectural structure of TBMQ, breaking down how data moves between different components and outlining the core architectural choices.
 TBMQ is designed with great care to implement the following attributes:

-* **scalability**: it is a horizontally scalable platform constructed using cutting-edge open-source technologies;
+* **Scalability**: it is a horizontally scalable platform constructed using cutting-edge open-source technologies;
-* **fault tolerance**: no single point of failure, each broker (node) within the cluster is identical in terms of functionality;
+* **Fault tolerance**: no single point of failure; each broker (node) within the cluster is identical in terms of functionality;
-* **robustness and efficiency**: a single server node can manage millions of clients and process hundreds of thousands of messages per second.
+* **Robustness and efficiency**: can manage millions of clients and process millions of messages per second;
-  Remarkably, the TBMQ cluster can handle a huge volume of at least [100M clients and 3M incoming messages per second](/docs/mqtt-broker/reference/100m-connections-performance-test/);
-* **durability**: making sure data remains accurate and consistent is extremely important.
-  TBMQ relies on Kafka queue implementation to provide exceptionally high message durability, ensuring that data is never lost.
+* **Durability**: provides high message durability, ensuring that data is never lost.

 #### Architecture diagram